DNSPod/dnspod-int-api-docs/source/info.rst

     * Global parameters.
 Response Code：
     * Common response
-    * 10001 User have been spamed
+    * 10001 User have been spammed
     * 10003 Account email is invalid
     * 10004 Password's length is invalid, must between 6 and 32
     * 10005 Account is not exist